 On value: I always consider how many times I may wear a pair of shoes, or how long they may last, and compare it to the sale price.
 In the case of the Lopez boot, their versatility almost ensures that they’ll get plenty of wear.
 The durability is likewise unquestionable.

-So at $219, I find that the Lopez provide a ton of quality at a great value.
-What’s better is the fact that, with Bespoke Unit’s “BU20” coupon code, you can now get these at 20% off, for a final price of $176!
+So at $259, I find that the Lopez boots provide a ton of quality at a great value.
+What’s better is the fact that, with Bespoke Unit’s “BU20” coupon code, you can now get these at 20% off, for a final price of $207!

-If you’re in the market for a rugged yet dressy boot, and are especifically looking for a service boot style, then the Lopez certainly merits your consideration.
+If you’re in the market for a rugged yet dressy boot and are specifically looking for a service boot style, then the Lopez certainly merits your consideration.
 It’s true that it’s not the cheapest, nor is it of cheap quality or poor design.